Target Exam

 Question:

-Read the following Case Study and answer, question
+Read the following Case Study and answer the question.

 Aryan is a CEO of RS Infotech Ltd., which is a company working in the technology sector for the last 55 years.
 The company is doing very well in this sector and now has a growth plan of entering into cosmetics market.